yuekaizhang/dynamo/docs/index.rst

 .. admonition:: 💎 Discover the latest developments!
    :class: seealso

-   This guide is a snapshot of the `Dynamo GitHub Repository <https://github.com/ai-dynamo/dynamo>`_ for a specific release.
+   This guide is a snapshot of the `Dynamo GitHub Repository <https://github.com/ai-dynamo/dynamo>`_ at a specific point in time.
 For the latest information and examples, see:

    - `Dynamo README <https://github.com/ai-dynamo/dynamo/blob/main/README.md>`_
    - `Architecture and features doc <https://github.com/ai-dynamo/dynamo/blob/main/docs/architecture/>`_